Tuesday, August 02, 2016

 The Successful Treasure Hunter’s Secret Manual: Discovering Treasure Auras in the Digital Age - Printed Book - £19.47 GB Pounds including postage. http://www.truetreasurebooks.net/products-page/printed-book/the-successful-treasure-hunters-secret-manual-discovering-treasure-auras-in-the-digital-age-2 E-Book (PDF) - £11.97 GB Pounds http://www.truetreasurebooks.net/products-page/e-book/the-successful-treasure-hunters-secret-manual-discovering-treasure-auras-in-the-digital-age

 Recommended camera: Canon EOS350D (Digital Rebel XT) camera.
 The camera usually comes with the Canon 18-55 kit lens, but you can buy the camera body only (or one with an alternative lens) and perhaps buy the kit lens separately.
 BUT be careful as there are newer lenses with a different specification that may not work as well as the original basic lens.
-Avoid lenses designated II or IS (image stabilisation) or STM If you buy a camera body only, or a different lens, here is a link for the kit lens (it may be attached to a camera though):
+Avoid lenses designated IS (image stabilisation) or STM If you buy a camera body only, or a different lens, here is a link for the kit lens (it may be attached to a camera though):

 You will also need battery, charger, and compact flash card.
 Often these will come with the camera but if not you will need to buy them separately.
 Here is a link to batteries and chargers:

 And here is a link to Compact Flash cards: